What is Sciatica?: Understanding, Managing, and Preventing This Common Condition

 While these causes are typically related to physical conditions, risk factors such as age, obesity, diabetes, and occupation can increase susceptibility to sciatica.
 At ErgoScience, we focus our programs on workplace injury prevention and proactivity.
 Understanding these root causes helps us develop targeted solutions for the workplace.

-What Are The Work-Related Risk Factors for Sciatica?
+What Are the Work-Related Risk Factors for Sciatica?

 Heavy Lifting: